What is ficl?

 number of bits in one address unit (3.1.3.3 Addresses);

 Target system dependent.
-Ficl generally supports processors that can address 8 bit quantities, but there is no dependency that I'm aware of. -
+Ficl usually supports processors that can address 8 bit quantities, but there is no dependency that I'm aware of. -

 number representation and arithmetic (3.2.1.1 Internal number representation);